Deraj21/cryptid-bot/readme.md

 ---

 ## Bugs
-- board chunks can be placed on top of other board chunks, effectily 'deleting' one of the chunks from being able to be placed
+- board chunks can be placed on top of other board chunks, effectively 'deleting' one of the chunks from being able to be placed
 - sometimes board chunks won't allow drag and drop
 - would be nice if board chunks retained their rotation state when being moved